 David Letterman and Bill Murray have a history like no other.

-Ever since the Murray became the first ever guest to appear on Late Night with David Letterman back in 1982, the two have been close friends and even closer colleagues.
+From the very moment Murray became the first-ever guest to appear on Late Night with David Letterman back in 1982, the two have been close friends and even closer colleagues.

 Having appeared on the show multiple times during Letterman’s emphatic 31 years on air, Murray’s performances began to grow more ridiculous with every passing appearance.
-Murray, who was regularly on the show to promote a new film, would meander away into different avenues and, on the first show, said: “I had a chance to strangle Richard Nixon and I didn’t, and I regret it,” which marked a weirdness which would continue for three decades.
+Murray, who was regularly on the show to promote a new film or project of some sort, would meander away into different avenues and, on the first show, said: “I had a chance to strangle Richard Nixon and I didn’t, and I regret it,” which marked a weirdness which would continue for three decades.
 “And here I am, inches from [Letterman],” he added in what would become a baptism of fire for host, an instant taster in what he would need to manage in the years that followed.

 Always keen to make an entrance, Murray recruited Letterman’s longstanding writer Joe Furey to partake in a skit which would see him act as an overzealous heckler.
 As Furey whoops and cheers, Murray responds: “If you get chance while you’re here, check out the rest of the world,” much to the amusement of the crowd.